State Earned Income Tax Credits

 State earned income tax credits provide an additional benefit to the federal credit for low-income taxpayers by reducing their state income tax liability.
 Current state EITC policies are modeled after the federal credit, but vary somewhat on eligibility standards, methods for calculating the credit amount, refundability, awareness and outreach efforts, and data tracking requirements.

 State EITC eligibility requirements often closely match federal requirements; however, there are some differences.
 Wisconsin’s credit does not apply to childless workers, and California’s credit focuses on a narrower segment of income levels than the federal credit.
-Most states—with notable exceptions including California, Minnesota, North Dakota and Washington—calculate their EITCs as a percentage of the federal credit, ranging from 3% in Montana to 125% in South Carolina.
+Most states—with notable exceptions including California, Minnesota and Washington—calculate their EITCs as a percentage of the federal credit, ranging from 4% in Wisconsin to 125% in South Carolina.
 Minnesota calculates their state EITC based on a percentage, but also accounts for household income level.
-California, Colorado, Maryland and Washington expanded eligibility to include individuals using a valid individual taxpayer identification number.
+California, Colorado, Maryland, Minnesota, Vermont and Washington expanded eligibility to include individuals using a valid individual taxpayer identification number.

 Washington is the only state without state income tax and a state EITC.
 Eligible Washington residents apply to the Washington Department of Revenue to receive the credit.
 The state verifies eligibility by matching IRS data to the application.
 The revenue department is required to work with the IRS to pay the rebate automatically as quickly as possible.
 Filers who are eligible for the federal EITC are also eligible for the Washington EITC, with the state credit amount based on the filer's income and family size.